marco-zani/UniNotes/IntroAi/introAIObs/2-ML Basics.md

 - apply regularization
 - inject noise
 - augment the quantity of data
-- average predictions made by models trained separatly
+- average predictions made by models trained separately
 - apply data transformation
 ## Regularization
 Adding to the error function a $\Omega(f)$ term which simplifies the function form